brooklynrail/brooklynrail-platform/content/events/2020/11/on-the-19th-amendment-elena-del-rivero-alahna-odoms-kara-tucina-olidge-andrea-andersson.md

       In the midst of a global pandemic that impacts Black people at disproportionate rates, and civil unrest against police brutality and systemic racism, ACLU of Louisiana aims to dismantle white supremacy in our laws and in the legal system-  and move our state toward solidarity and collective liberation.
+  - person: elena-del-rivero
+    event_bio: "Elena del Rivero (Valencia, 1949) is a multidisciplinary artist known for her works on paper and paintings as well as her sculptures, installations and performances.
+A great source of inspiration for del Rivero is everyday life and experiences and symbolic meaning, especially double entendres.
+She welcomes improvisation and spontaneity into her works and practice, allowing her projects to evolve and grow with time.
+      Elena del Rivero has had solo exhibitions at institutions and galleries,
+      including: An Archive of Dust, Naves Matadero, Madrid (2019); MOTHER, Travesía Cuatro, Guadalajara (2017); Chant, New Museum, New York (2011);
+      Oeil d’âme, Galería Elvira González, Madrid (2009); Home Suite, The Corcoran Gallery of Art, Washington D.C.
+(2008); [Swi:t]Home, Performance Drawings, The Drawing Center, New York (2001); Five Kept Letters..., Museo Nacional Centro de Arte Reina Sofía, Madrid (1998) and With Light, Galerie LeLong, New York (1993).
+Her works are in the public collections of the Metropolitan Museum of Art, New York; Museum of Modern Art, New York; the Blanton Museum, Austin; Yale University Art Gallery, New Haven; National Gallery of Art, Washington D.C.; Baltimore Art Museum; Institut Valenciá d’Art Modern, Valencia; Museo Reina Sofía, Madrid; and others.
+The artist lives and works between Spain and New York."
 date: 2020-11-12 13:00:00 -0500
 end_date: 2020-11-12 14:30:00 -0500
 collections: